 The University of Chicago is also home to several world-renowned research centres, including the Booth School of Business, the Pritzker School of Medicine, and the Harris School of Public Policy.
 These centres conduct cutting-edge research in various fields, and their findings significantly impact public policy and the global economy.

-The acceptance rate for international students at the University of Chicago is 6.2%.
+The University of Chicago has an acceptance rate of 5%.
 The University is ranked 10th by QS World University Rankings 2023, 13th by Times Higher Education World University Rankings 2023, 22nd by U.S. News & World Report Best Global Universities Rankings 2023 and Top 10 in Economics, Mathematics, and Philosophy by ShanghaiRanking's Global Ranking of Academic Subjects 2022.

 The tuition fees for international students at the University of Chicago vary depending on the program of study.
 For the 2023-2024 academic year, the tuition fees for undergraduate students are as follows: